earth6r/Analytics0001/README.md

 - booking details first and last name should show skeleton when initially loading instead of saying undefined
 - fix issue of adding next steps in next steps table row of adding ring to notes input
 - when creating a new next step, add advanced options to mark previous next step as completed
-- advanced options for reschedule booking
 - mobile cards for bookings needs icon for phone vs tours and should not show meeting link but a link to the location or something
+- i need meeting notes and next steps for property tours as well in mobile view